gaopinghuang0/gaopinghuang0.github.io/_posts/2017-11-1-statistics-methods-using-R.md

 ---

-A brief summary of common statistic methods using R from the book "Discovering Statistics using R" by Andy Field.
+A brief summary of common statistic methods using R from the book "Discovering Statistics using R (2012)" by Andy Field.

 ## Useful packages
 * *boot* - for bootstrap
     * `boot()`, see section 6.5.7, such as `boot_kendall<-boot(liarData, bootTau, 2000)`
     * `boot.ci()`, confidence interval, such as `boot.ci(boot_kendall, conf=0.99)`, see section 6.5.7
-* *car* - for Levene's test, Type III sums of squares
+* *car* - for Levene's test, Type III sums of squares, and more
     * `leveneTest()`, such as `leveneTest(viagraData$libido, viagraData$dose, center = median)`
     * `Anova()`, such as `Anova(modelName, type="III")`, see section 11.4.7
 * *compute.es* - for effect sizes